UMCUGenetics/sparqling-genomics/README.md

 ## Starting the web interface

-To start the web interface, do:
+To start the web interface, run:
 ```
 [env]$ sh web/run.sh
 ```